Google Releases Study Defending YouTube's Value To Music Biz; Trade Bodies Hit Back

 Anything else is "unfair" to them.

-Re: Industry Complaints are standard (Score:2)
+Re: Industry Complaints are standard (Score:3)

 Sorry, you sung a song in the shower.
 You know owe the RIAA your life savings.